makersacademy/bowling-challenge/README.md

 $ cd bowling-challenge
 $ open index.html

-Input all rolls - if strike, then input 0 for next box or leave blank.
-If score a strike or spare on the last frame then input bonus roll, otherwise leave blank.
+Input all rolls (2 per frame)
+    - if score a strike, then input 0 for next roll or leave blank
+    - If score a strike or spare on the last frame then input bonus roll, otherwise leave blank

-Click on Calculate score to get result
+Click on calculate score to get result

 ```